DragonMinded/PyStreaming/README.md

 There are a few things you will want to customize in that above section based on your setup.
 First is the port in the `on_publish` section.
 The port must match the port you run your application with.
-If you changed your `--port` setting when you ran your server, make sure to also change the port in `on_publish` so that nginx can validate streamer permissions.
-The path given in `hls_path` should be writeable by the nginx user and the python server user, and should match the path in your `config.yaml` `hls_dir` setting. nginx will put transcoded HLS files in this directory and this is where the python application will look to find stream information.
+If you changed your `--port` setting when you ran `app.py`, make sure to also change the port in `on_publish` so that nginx can validate streamer permissions.
+The path given in `hls_path` should be readable and writeable by the nginx user and the python server user, and should match the path in your `config.yaml` `hls_dir` setting. nginx will put transcoded HLS files in this directory and this is where the python application will look to find stream information.

 If you've set everything up correctly and are running `app.py` as well as nginx, you should be able to point OBS at `rtmp://127.0.0.1/live` and start streaming.
 Make sure your stream key matches what you added using `manage.py` above!
+If you are setting this up on a remote server, substitute the server's public IP for `127.0.0.1` in the URL above.
 If everything is set up right, you should see the stream go live on the web interface.

 ## Running Behind nginx